 Register for free online access to Volumes 1-3 of The Neurohospitalist.
 Click here.

 The Neurohospitalist is a quarterly, international, peer-reviewed journal dedicated to the practice and performance of neurohospitalist medicine.
-The Neurohospitalist offers comprehensive ground-breaking research focused on neurological diseases in the hospital setting, neurohospitalist centered systems-based practice, practice based improvement, and inpatient quality metrics.
-The journal presents clinically oriented and evidence-based original research, topic reviews, a best practices healthcare quality forum, real case studies, and clinical problem-solving exercises.
+NHO offers comprehensive ground-breaking research focused on neurological diseases in the hospital setting, neurohospitalist centered systems-based practice, practice based improvement, and inpatient quality metrics.
+The journal presents clinically oriented and evidence-based original research, topic reviews, real case studies, and clinical problem-solving exercises.

 The Neurohospitalist will address